aselshall/aea/hw/project.md

 **2. In case I do not have a project idea, how can I find one?**
 - Leverage on a project that you currently doing at work, or for your graduation
-- Check problems that we solved in this class or similar ones in your textbook
+- Check problems that we solved in this course or similar ones in your textbook
 - Consult with your instructor or supervisor, who may have suggestions that suit your interests and learning goals

 **3. Do In need to submit my code or Excel sheets?**
 Yes, codes or Excel sheets that you developed as part of your analysis should be submitted along with your report.
 Ensure they are clearly labeled and easy to follow for review.